leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 if you are within l mile of the warded area.
 This ping awakens you if you're asleep.

+###### Color Spray (illusion)
+You launch adazzling array offlashing, colorful light.
+Each creature in a 15-foot Cone originating from you must succeed on a Constitution saving throw or have the Blinded condition until the end of your next turn.

 ###### Expeditious Retreat (transmutation, concentration)
 You take the Dash action, and until the spell ends, you can take that action again as a Bonus Action.

+###### False Life (necromancy)
+You gain 2d4 + 4 Temporary Hit Points.
+***Using a Higher-Level Spell Slot***.
+You gain 5 additional Temporary Hit Points for each spell slot level above 1.

 ###### Find Familiar (conjuration, ritual)
 You gain the service of a familiar, a spirit that takes an animal form you choose: Bat, Cat, Frog, Hawk, Lizard, Octopus, Owl, Rat, Raven, Spider, Weasel, or another Beast that has a Challenge Rating of 0.
 Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form (see appendix B, 2024), though it is a Celestial, Fey, or Fiend (your choice) instead of a Beast.
 Your familiar acts independently of you, but it obeys your commands.